 Colors, patterns, textures—oh my!
 There really can be a lot to consider when layering rugs, and it can be very easy to overthink, well, everything.
 If you’re feeling overwhelmed or discouraged, ease into the process.

 Start with a neutral base rug that isn’t patterned or flashy.
 Now you can take a smaller, more textured or colorful rug to layer on top of the neutral one.
 Having a large neutral base with a small pop of color is a simple and harmless way to start.
-Ruggable’s Crosshatch Natural Rug or the Heathered Solid Dove Grey Rug makes for great rugs to use if you’re just starting out or going for a more simple layered look.
+Ruggable’s Crosshatch Light Grey Rug and the Heathered Solid Dove Grey Rug make for great rugs to use if you’re just starting out or going for a more simple layered look.

-Some people take this as a chance to get a little crazy and explore their wild side!
+Some people take this as a chance to get a little crazy and explore their wild side.
 Feel free to mix different patterns, textures, and colors to see what works in your space.
 Layering rugs with different patterns is one of the quickest ways to add character to a living space.
 Choose patterned rugs that have the same color scheme and hues to ensure they work well together.
-For this, check out the Santa Fe Multicolor Rug or the Linear Aztec Black Rug to see what wild and brilliant designs you can create!
+For this, check out the Outdoor Gingham Plaid Black and White Rug or the Linear Diamond Black Rug to see what wild and brilliant designs you can create.

 Colors can clash—that’s the last thing you want.
 Not only do you have to find multiple rugs that go well together, but you also have to make sure those rugs coordinate with your entire room.